Forbidden Island (game)

 Forbidden Island is a cooperative board game developed by Matt Leacock and published by Gamewright Games in 2010.
-Two to four players take the roles of different adventurers, moving around a mysterious island, looking for hidden treasures as the island sinks around them.
+Two to four players take the roles of different adventurers, moving around a mysterious island and looking for hidden treasures as the island sinks around them.
 All players win if they find all the hidden treasures and they all make it back to the helicopter and fly away, and they all lose if they cannot.

 Gameplay

-Players take on the role of adventurers, with randomly selected abilities, trying to retrieve treasures from a rapidly sinking island.
+Players take on the role of adventurers, with preset abilities as dictated by the adventurer selected, trying to retrieve treasures from a rapidly sinking island.
 They must retrieve four treasures: (The Earth Stone, the Crystal of Fire, the Statue of the Wind, and the Ocean Chalice) and return to the helicopter landing pad ("Fools Landing") before the waters rise covering the entire island.
 The board consists of a random distribution of 4x4 tiles, with an additional two tiles beyond each side of the square.